 Your self-defeating behavior turns them off or you send involuntarily negative signals because you are relying on your ineffective self-defeating behavior instead of using effective coping skills.
 This course will show you how to use those skills.

 How It Works

 This Behavior: Speeding up from Slowness course follows the same protocol used in short-term professional psychotherapy.
 The notable exception is this course is self-treatment.
-Whereas you could expect 4 or 5 one-hour sessions with a psychotherapist, the self-treatment approach will take more time and require more self-initiative.
-But, you won't be paying $200 per hour for five hours this way, either.
+Whereas you could expect 4 or 5 one-hour sessions with a psychotherapist, the self-treatment approach will require more self-initiative.
+But you won't be paying $200 per hour for five hours this way, either.